Turbo (finance): German regulations

 In Germany the profit that private investors make from a rolling turbo is subject to tax.
 The investor must also comply with the German § 37d securities trading law.

 Dutch regulations

 When Dutch authorities that oversee financial markets researched the usage of turbos in 2020, they found that 68% of traders lose money.
-Furthermore, their investigated concluded that two thirds of turbos reach their knockout point, meaning that the owner loses (nearly) all of the invested capital.
+Furthermore, their investigation concluded that two thirds of turbos reach their knockout point, meaning that the owner loses (nearly) all of the invested capital.
 They also found that many people use extreme amounts of leverage, sometimes 100x, meaning that a 1% change in the underlying stock price will be amplified 100x, leading to greater risk of capital destruction.
-This lead the authorities to introduce new rules which capped the leverage at a maximum of 30x for currency pairs, 20x for index funds and commodities, and 5x for individual stocks.
+This led the authorities to introduce new rules which capped the leverage at a maximum of 30x for currency pairs, 20x for index funds and commodities, and 5x for individual stocks.